ovinc/drapo/CONTRIBUTING.md

 - **update_graph(event)** manages the motion of objects in the figure and should only be called by the `cls.leader` object (defined in `initiate_motion`, see below); other objects are drawn with a loop on all `moving_objects`.
 In subclasses, `update_graph` is typically called in the `on_motion` callback.

 - **initiate motion(event)** needs to be called before `update_graph` to define the leading object, define animated artists on the figure, and store other useful info for motion.
-In particular, it calls the `set_press_info` and `set_active_info` methods that need to be defined in the subclass.
+In particular, it calls the `set_active_info` method that needs to be defined in the subclass, as well as the `set_press_info` and `set_motion_tracking` methods which are defined in the base class.
 An exception is for cursors, which are always moving by default, and which deactivate during the motion of other objects (lines, rectangles, etc.).
 Cursor objects, as a result, are never defined as leaders. `initiate motion` needs to be called in the subclass by another method or callback (typically `on_pick` or `on_press`) that itself already defines which objects will be moving (by adding them to `moving_objects`).

+- **set_motion_tracking()**: generate dictionaries `x_inmotion` and `y_inmotion`that store positions of tracked points during motion.
+For it to work, the attribute `all_pts` needs to be defined by the subclass `create` method.

+- **set_press_info(event)**: generate information about a click event, e. g. its position and the position the object relative to it, stored in the dictionary `self.press_info`.

 - **reset_after_motion()** basically reverses `initiate_motion` and other parameters.